-Kathryn Kendon, Deputy Director of Student and Academic Services, talks about the role of the assessment and feedback policy at the University of Northampton.
+Kathryn Kendon, Director of Student and Academic Services and the University Academic Registrar, talks about the role of the assessment and feedback policy at the University of Northampton.

 The QAA sets the following expectation for assessment design and practice.